OkapiLib/OkapiLib/docs/tutorials/concepts/odometry.md

     .buildOdometry() // build an odometry chassis
 ```

-Here is the same example using [ChassisControllerPID](@ref okapi::ChassisControllerPID).
+Here is the same example using [ChassisControllerPID](@ref okapi::ChassisControllerPID):

 ```cpp
 ChassisControllerBuilder()